Last Updated on October 14, 2024 by Aaron von Frank

 Helpful

 Yep!
 That stuff.
-Our vet also recommends this topically to help with inflamed tissues.
-Interestingly, she finds that it helps with foot inflammation when treating bumblefoot.
-(Buy on Amazon)
+Preparation H can be used topically to help with inflamed tissue.
+It can also help with foot inflammation when treating bumblefoot.

 8. VetRX